-Exploring a broad range of intersecting areas including immigration, social work, food regulation, space and surveillance, older people, ethnicity and faith, this book takes a ‘bottom up’ approach that brings to the fore the experiences and expertise of these communities in order to examine ways that we can better design regulatory systems that support the knowledge and creativity of citizens.
+Exploring a broad range of intersecting areas including immigration, social work, food regulation, space and surveillance, older people, ethnicity and faith, this book takes a ‘bottom-up’ approach that brings to the fore the experiences and expertise of these communities in order to examine ways in which we can better design regulatory systems that support the knowledge and creativity of citizens.

 “An excellent book, which deserves to be widely read by all those involved in public policy and regulation.”
 Helen Sullivan, Australian National University

 Morag McDermont is a Professor of Socio-Legal Studies at the University of Bristol.